magnusnissel/birdbody/README.md

 # birdbody
 A graphical interface for creating twitter corpora.
 Still very much a work in progress.
 It currently gathers the most recent tweets of specified users.
 It can also download tweets from a list of Tweet IDs (and generate this list for downloaded tweets).
-Other methods of data collection (e.g. searching for keywords/hashtags) will be added eventually.
+Finally, it can also collect tweets from the Twitter live stream over a period of time.

 Originally based on the tweet_dumper.py gist by Yanofsky (https://gist.github.com/yanofsky/5436496).